mozilla/fx-private-relay/METRICS.md

 #### <a name="ctx-web-emails-button-unlimited">Unlimited Button</a>

-When a user is allowed to create a new email mask, the button is labelled "+ Generate new mask", and creates a new mask:.
+When a user is allowed to create a new email mask, the button is labeled "+ Generate new mask", and creates a new mask:.
 When a free user has 5 email masks, the button label changes to "Get unlimited email masks", and takes the user to the [Premium Page][].